-So I finally went to see Sex And The City 2 the other day.
+So, I finally went to see Sex and The City 2 the other day.
 Which is a very rash thing to do.
-Particularly if you’re not a lady.
-Or a gay man with lots of lady friends to giggle with at lady stuff.
+Particularly if you’re not a woman.
+Or a gay man with lots of gal pals to giggle with.

 Almost everyone in the cinema auditorium was female.
 I was flanked on the left by a gran who tutted loudly at anything sexy – and on the right by a couple of bubbly 30-something women drinking chilled white wine out of plastic cups who laughed a bit too loudly at anything sexy.
 I didn’t know where to look and was having hot flushes.
 I don’t think I’ve been exposed to that much oestrogen since my amniotic fluid.

 I blame my new American cyber-friend Caroline who suggested I should see it.
 I think she’s generously trying to educate me about women.
 To the fact that they exist.
 And the English film critic Mark Kermode absolutely insisted that I go along.
 OK, he pretended he was telling everyone not to see it – but his passionate rant against it of course had the opposite effect.
-And his loud complaint that ‘These aren’t women!! they’re men in drag!!’ sort of clinched it for me.
+And his loud complaint that “These aren’t women!! they’re men in drag!!” clinched it for me.

 The gay couple getting hitched are quite sanguine about the prospect of ‘infidelity’, to the evident shock of the hetero couples.
-One of them is something of a reluctant groom: ‘He gets his marriage and I get to cheat!’
-His more traditionalist partner doesn’t seem to mind the prospect: ‘He’s only allowed to cheat in the 45 states where gay marriage isn’t recognised.’
+One of them is something of a reluctant groom: “He gets his marriage and I get to cheat!”
+His more traditionalist partner doesn’t seem to mind the prospect: “He’s only allowed to cheat in the forty-five states where gay marriage isn’t recognised.”
 (Which would include, I think, New York.)

 But SATC deals in stereotypes.
 Stereotypes and aspiration (aspiration is almost impossible without stereotypes).
 Each of the female characters is clearly a stereotype.
 And whilst of course many gay male couples have open relationships, not even the most doctrinaire gay marriage zealot could deny that they are much more prevalent in long-term gay male relationships than hetero ones (about 50% of male-male couples have open relationships according to this survey).